C2SM/extpar/docs/user_manual/index.md

 *Hermann Asensio / Martina Messmer / Daniel Lüthi / Katie Osterried / Jonas Jucker / Jacopo Canton / Philipp Sommer / Jürgen Helmert / Michael Jähn*

-This short overview of the **EXTPAR** software describes the working environment and the necessary steps to generate external parameters for numerical weather prediction and climate applications.
-More detailed information on specific modules of EXTPAR can be found in the technical and scientific documentation.
+This documentation of the **EXTPAR** software describes detailed information on specific modules, current limitations and the namelist input for EXTPAR.

 For the sake of completeness, the latest EXTPAR documentation (v5.14), which was created from the original LaTeX file, can be downloaded